EDV Telehealth Counselling service - Eating Disorders Victoria

 If you are an adult living in Victoria with an eating disorder or you are a parent/family member/friend who is caring for either a child or adult who has an eating disorder, you are able to connect and receive this service.
 No referral is required.

-Meet EDV's Telehealth Counsellors
+Meet EDV's Telehealth Counselling Team

 Hallie